-(a) Final Mental Health Parity Rule Sent for OMB Approval
+(a) Final Mental Health Parity Rules

 The Paul Wellstone and Pete Domenici Mental Health Parity and Addition Equity Act (the "Mental Health Parity Act") was signed into law in 2008 to prohibit group health plans that provide mental health benefits from imposing greater limitations on such benefits than are imposed on medical/surgical benefits.
-To satisfy the parity requirements, any "financial requirements" (e.g., deductibles, copayments, coinsurances, and out-of-pocket expenses) or "treatment limitations" imposed on the mental health/substance use disorder benefits cannot be more restrictive than the "predominant" financial requirements or treatment limitations imposed on "substantially all" of the medical/surgical benefits.
+To satisfy the parity requirements, any "financial requirements" (e.g., deductibles, copayments, coinsurances, and out-of-pocket expenses) or "treatment limitations" imposed on the mental health or substance use disorder benefits in any classification cannot be more restrictive than the predominant financial requirements or treatment limitations imposed on substantially all of the medical/surgical benefits in the same classification.